google/draco/CONTRIBUTING.md

 ### Code reviews
 All submissions, including submissions by project members, require review.
 We use GitHub pull requests for this purpose.
-Please make sure that your code is conform with our [coding style guidelines](https://google.github.io/styleguide/cppguide.html).
+Please make sure that your code conforms with our [coding style guidelines](https://google.github.io/styleguide/cppguide.html).

 ### The small print